Supervisory Body pursuant to Legislative Decree 231/2001

 Italian Legislative Decree 231/01 prescribes the establishment of an internal Supervisory Body (hereinafter also SB) with independent powers of initiative and control whose duty is to supervise the functioning of and compliance with the Organization and Management Model and to ensure its updating.

-The Chairmanship of the SB is assigned to one of the two external members, to be selected among professionals with proved experience in legal, economic, financial or technical scientific matters or in any case among people with adequate expertise deriving for instance from having held positions in the banking sector for a certain amount of time and/or from having an in depth knowledge of the business management and the main processes.
+The Chairmanship of the SB is assigned to one of the three external members, to be selected among professionals with proved experience in legal, economic, financial or technical scientific matters or in any case among people with adequate expertise deriving for instance from having held positions in the banking sector for a certain amount of time and/or from having an in depth knowledge of the business management and the main processes.

 The SB is set up by resolution of the Board of Directors which, at the time of appointment, shall acknowledge that the required independence, autonomy, integrity and professionalism of its members have been ascertained.